 Your Donation is Needed

 * Check with a tax professional to discuss your specific tax situation.
 We are not tax experts.
-Donations of $250 or more will receive a ‘Donation Acknowledgment’ from Dust Devil Ranch for your tax records at years end.
+Charitable donations totaling $75 or more will receive a ‘Donation Acknowledgment’ from Dust Devil Ranch for your tax records at years end.